UIC-Reproducibility-Conference/keynote-talks/README.md

 > renv::restore()
 ~~~

-Then run the following two commands in the console to see our slides:
+Then run the following commands in the console to see Hao's slides:

 ~~~
-> rmarkdown::render('slides_01_Vicky.Rmd', 'xaringan::moon_reader')
 > rmarkdown::render('slides_02_Hao.Rmd', 'xaringan::moon_reader')
 ~~~

-Two files will be created: `slides_01_Vicky.html` and `slides_02_Hao.html`.
-Open either or both of these files in a web browser, and you will be able to see our slides.
+You will then see `slides_02_Hao.html`.
+Open this files in a web browser, and you will be able to see his slides.

 ## Talk Schedule